awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 You can configure Amazon EventBridge to create an event anytime a user deletes custom inventory\.
 EventBridge offers three types of events for custom inventory delete operations:
 + **Delete action for an instance**: If the custom inventory for a specific managed instance was successfully deleted or not\.
 + **Delete action summary**: A summary of the delete action\.
-+ **Warning for disabled custom inventory type**: A warning event if a user called the [PutInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutInventory.html) API action for a custom inventory type version that was previously\-disabled\.
++ **Warning for disabled custom inventory type**: A warning event if a user called the [PutInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutInventory.html) API operation for a custom inventory type version that was previously\-disabled\.

 Here are examples of each event: